-- The registered provider had a complaints policy and procedure which was made available to people.
-However, no complaints had been made since our previous inspection. - The registered manager and staff kept in regular contact with relatives.
-People we spoke with confirmed this.
+- The registered provider had a complaints policy and procedure which was made available to people. - However, no complaints had been made since our previous inspection. - The registered manager and staff kept in regular contact with relatives.

 End of life care and support